sajidbuet/sajidbuet.github.io/content/authors/0421062344-Ayon-Sarker/_index.md

 ---
 # Display name

-title: Md.
-Mahfuzul Haque
+title: Ayon Sarkar

 # Full name (for SEO)
-first_name: Md.
+first_name: Ayon Sarkar
-last_name: Mahfuzul Haque
+last_name: 0421062344

-graduation_year: 2025

 # Username (this should match the folder name)
 authors:
-  - mahfuzul-hoque
+  - 0421062344-Ayon-Sarker

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduated with MSc (Jan 2025)
+role: Masters Student

 # Organizations/Affiliations
 organizations: